Primetalk/digital-ocean-host/README.md

 - instantiate a remote instance ("droplet");
 - use instance via SSH;
 - deploy server keys;
-- configure remote user on the remote server;
+- configure remote user on the remote server; (optional, only if we want to login to the remote machine)
 - configure OpenVPN (with default configuration);
+- enable routing and NAT;
+- make sure that DNS is provided by VPN and is being used by client connection;
 - generate configuration of the local connection to OpenVPN (using NetworkManager);

 We cannot fully trust the remote instance.
 And we are going to recreate such instances